 Segment Reporting

 The Company is organized on a geographic basis.
 The Company’s reportable segments, which are also its operating segments, are comprised of the Southwest Region (the Permian Basin and the Eagle Ford Shale), the Rocky Mountains Region (the Bakken, Williston, DJ, Uinta, Powder River, Piceance and Niobrara basins) and the Northeast/Mid-Con Region (the Marcellus and Utica Shale as well as the Mid-Continent STACK and SCOOP and Haynesville Shale).
-The segments regularly report their results of operations and make requests for capital expenditures and acquisition funding to the Chief Operating Decision Maker ("CODM").
-The Company's CODM is our Chief Executive Officer.
-As a result, Company has three reportable segments.
+The Company’s segments report operating results and capital or acquisition funding requests to the Chief Operating Decision Maker (“CODM”), the Chief Executive Officer.
+The CODM evaluates each segment’s performance based on segment operating income (loss) relative to budget and historical results.
+These evaluations are used to allocate resources and determine capital expenditures and management compensation for each segment.
+Accordingly, the Company has three reportable segments.

-The Company has adopted ASU 2023-07, Segment Reporting (Topic 280) as of December 31, 2024.
-Accordingly, the following tables have been updated to present revenues, significant expenses and operating income by reportable segment:
+The following tables present revenues, significant expenses and operating income (loss) by reportable segment:

 Year Ended